cusanovich/500HT/README.md

 ```shell
 plink --bile hutt.imputed.rename --keep [ID File] --bfile --out hutt.imputed.newsubset
 ```
-The "ID File" has a column of "HUTTERITES" (repeated) and column of individual IDs.
+The [ID File] has a column of "HUTTERITES" (repeated) and column of individual IDs.

 This genotype data can then be converted into a set of tabix-indexed files (separate files for each chromosome) with cis/plink_bed2tabix.py.